 In addition to my private practice, I'm also employed by a leading private hospital group where I work with clients in both one to one and group therapy sessions.
 I have a special interest in working with clients who are experiencing anxiety.

-I use a number of different approaches and techniques, including Cognitive Behavioural Therapy (CBT) that enable me to work collaboratively with clients, helping to explore and understand any difficulties in a confidential, safe and non-judgmental way.
+I use different approaches and techniques which will enable us to work collaboratively, helping you to explore and understand any difficulties you may have in a confidential, safe and non-judgmental way.

 Training, qualifications & experience